axelvaldez/radical-companies/_posts/what-is-fiat/2023-06-30-radical-inspiration-and-discovery.markdown

       <th>Banners</th>
       <td>
        <p><span class='_paradigm'>Banner</span>s represent non-people things like projects and investments.
 With the <em><span class='_paradigm'>RAD</span>s! mobile app</em> you can create a <span class='_paradigm'>Banner</span>, change your contribution to it, see who is contributing, and the beneficiaries.</p>
-       <p>For the case, where all co-owners agree, the Banner Dashboard could lile this,</p>
+       <p>For the case, where all co-owners agree, the Banner Dashboard could look like this,</p>
         <div style='padding-left:1rem; '>
          <table>
           <tr>